darthcrypto87/Decerd-Poker-Series---Proposal/README.md

 On 888poker it's possible to host poker tournaments for friends.
 You can host them as free tournaments, so nobody has to pay Dollars or Decred to qualify/entry for a tournament with a price pool of Decred.
 I'll get to the qualification conditions later.

 These free hosted tournaments are secured by a password, so I'm in in control that only those who qualified can participate in the tournament.
-Although we do free entry tournaments without cash involved, but we'll send out Decred to the winners/paid places.
+Although we do free entry tournaments without cash involved, we'll send out Decred to the winners/paid places after the tournament.

 You can play 888poker tournaments by friends on mobile or Desktop.